SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSContactEntity/SetCustomFields.md

 so.topic: reference
 ---

-Set the user-defined and extra fields on a ContactEntity with a map.
+Set the user-defined and extra fields on a NSContactEntity with a map.

 **Parameter:**
  - **udefs** Map user defined field and extra field values encoded as strings.